waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-qf_1: the first query
+  "qf_1: the first query",

-qf_2: the second query
+  "qf_2: the second query"
+]

 #### Options

-- `--format`: choose the format of the response: text or json.
-- `--dialect`: choose the database backend: snowflake or postgres.
-- `--qf_1`: filename of a file containing the first query
-- `--qf_2`: filename of a file containing the second query
+{
+  "format": "choose the format of the response: text or json.", "dialect": "choose the database backend: snowflake or postgres.", "qf_1": "filename of a file containing the first query", "qf_2": "filename of a file containing the second query" }

 ---